 The Final Race

-You can click here to watch the final race between Navy and the German Armed Forces.
+You can click here to watch the final race between the Navy Rowing team and the German Armed Forces.
 I will also put it in our video archives.
 The two broadcasters making the call do a very good job.
 You’ll get a full appreciation of what is happening as the race progresses.
 So there is no need for me to provide a minute by minute recap.

 I would ask you to pay particular attention to one thing when they show the Navy boat, though.
 Watch how the oar blades come out of the water in unison, rotate as one, and then go back in to execute the next stroke.
 The best place to watch is from about the 2:53 to the 3:20 mark.
 I am really big on precision, and these eight athletes are moving totally in concert with each other.
 It really is beautiful to watch.